AgonConsole8/agon-docs/docs/MOS-API.md

 ### `0x0F`: mos_getError

-Copy an error string to a buffer
+Translates a status code into a human-readable message.

 Parameters:

-- `E`: The error code
+- `E`: The status code
 - `HL(U)`: Address of buffer to copy message into
 - `BC(U)`: Size of buffer